 - The Search section is used to enter a the name or part of the name of the file you want to find.
 The Search for field will take the string provided and search for occurrences of that string within a file or directory name.
 The results of the search are displayed by backup.

 To refine the search, use the Created, Modified and Size options.
-Ticking any of these options will activate a drop down list of variables to select from.
+Ticking any of these options will activate a drop down list of variables to choose from.
 The Created and Modified options allow you to select a date using the Calendar selection fields.
 Size allows you to select a file size in bytes.